lscientific/DhLCM/README.md

 # Degree-heterogeneous Latent Class Analysis

-Please cite the following paper when using this repo.
+Please cite the following paper when using this repo
 - Lyu, Z., Chen, L., & Gu, Y. (2025).
 Degree-heterogeneous Latent Class Analysis for High-dimensional Discrete Data.
 Journal of the American Statistical Association, (just-accepted), 1-25.

 ## How to Install